 Slide the wire rack in at the indicated shelf position with the imprint "Microwave" facing the appliance door and the outer rail facing downwards.
-In addition, slide the universal pan in at least one shelf position lower, with the slanted edge facing the appliance door.
+In addition, slide the universal pan in at the shelf position underneath with the slanted edge facing the appliance door.
 Any dripping fat will be caught.